 |ELENG 126 - Probability and Random Processes, or STAT 134 - Concepts of Probability||-||3-4|

 |MATSCI 102 - Bonding, Crystallography, and Crystal Defects||3||-|

 |MATSCI 103 - Phase Transformations and Kinetics||-||3|

 |MATSCI 104 - Materials Characterization+MATSCI 104L - Materials Characterization Laboratory||-||4|

 |PHYSICS 137A - Quantum Mechanics||4||-|

 |ELENG 140 - Linear Integrated Circuits, EECS 151 - Introduction to Digital Design and Integrated Circuits+151LA - Application Specific Integrated Circuits Laboratory(4), or EECS 151+151LB-Field-Programmable Gate Array Laboratory(4)||4-5||-|

 |MATSCI 111 - Properties of Electronic Materials, or ELENG 130 - Integrated-Circuit Devices||-||4|

 |Humanities/Social Science Courses(3)||3-4||3-4|

-3The Humanities/Social Science (H/SS) requirement includes two approved reading and composition courses and four additional approved courses, with which a number of specific conditions must be satisfied.
-Reading and Composition “A” and “B” must be completed by no later than the end of the sophomore year.
+3The Humanities/Social Sciences (H/SS) requirement includes two approved Reading & Composition (R&C) courses and four additional approved courses, with which a number of specific conditions must be satisfied.
+R&C courses must be taken for a letter grade (C- or better required).
+The first half (R&C Part A) must be completed by the end of the freshman year; the second half (R&C Part B) must be completed by no later than the end of the sophomore year.
 The remaining courses may be taken at any time during the program.
 See engineering.berkeley.edu/hss for complete details and a list of approved courses.

 5Technical electives must include two courses: